csessig86/leaflet-maps-intro/readme.md

 ####Bonus: Adding popups to the markers

-* If we want to add popups to the markers on the map, we need to change our for loop to look like so:
+* If we want to add popups to the markers on the map, we need to change our for loop to look like:
 	```javascript
 	for (var num = 0; num < breweries.length; num++) {
 		var brewery = breweries[num];